xcore/sw_startkit_examples/app_balance/README.rst

 Balance the ball (LED)
 ======================

+:scope: Example
+:description: A demo of using the accelerometer slice
+:keywords: accelerometer, startKIT

 This program requires an accelerometer slice.

 It shows a ball (represented by a LED with some antialiasing) and when the